 Water is an inorganic, transparent, tasteless, odorless, and nearly colorless chemical substance, which is the main constituent of Earth's hydrosphere and the fluids of all known living organisms (in which it acts as a solvent).
 It is vital for all known forms of life, even though it provides no calories or organic nutrients.
 Its chemical formula is H2O, meaning that each of its molecules contains one oxygen and two hydrogen atoms, connected by covalent bonds.
-Two hydrogen atoms are attached to one oxygen atom at an angle of 104.45°."Water" is the name of the liquid state of H2O at standard ambient temperature and pressure.
+Two hydrogen atoms are attached to one oxygen atom at an angle of 104.45°."Water" is the name of the liquid state of H2O at standard conditions for temperature and pressure.
 It forms precipitation in the form of rain and aerosols in the form of fog.
-Clouds are formed from suspended droplets of water and ice, its solid state.
+Clouds consist of suspended droplets of water and ice, its solid state.
 When finely divided, crystalline ice may precipitate in the form of snow.
 The gaseous state of water is steam or water vapor.